Policies, Procedures & Statutory Documentation

 Music for Ensemble

 Performance unit music for ensemble.
-Students make their own jazz/blues trios, vocal ensembles, and quartets to demonstrate texture focused music.
-Students also use African/ Taiko drums at a progressed level and compose rhythms, harmonies, and structures for their performances.
+Students make their own jazz/blues trios, vocal ensembles, and quartets with a focus on textured music.
+African/ Taiko drums at a progressed level using cross-rhythms and formal structures.

 AOS2